vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 * A service should not be larger than a bounded context, and it should not be smaller than an aggregate.
 * For cross-domain data sync with external systems, use an async eventing system in your organization.

 Hopefully, this gives you a good introduction or refresher on DDD.
-Next, we develop an understanding of Uni structure, terms, and concepts.
+Next, we develop an understanding of a Uni's structure, terms, and concepts.

 ## Uni Development Lifecycle